utopia-rise/fmod-gdextension/docs/src/doc/user-guide/6-listeners.md

 # Listeners

-You can add FMOD listeners by using `FmodListener2D` and `FmodListener3D` nodes or by using low-level api.
+In this guide we'll cover how to add FMOD listeners to your godot project.

 ## Fmod listener nodes